National Seahorse Experts & Ambassadors

 Dr. Dave Harasti is a marine scientist in Australia who has been working on threatened marine species (sharks, seahorses and fish) for the past 20 years.
 He currently works as a Senior Research Scientist for Fisheries NSW and completed his PhD in 2014 on the biology, ecology and conservation of the White’s Seahorse Hippocampus whitei.
 Seahorses are his favourite marine species and his focus is the conservation of marine habitats; if you can save the habitats, you can save the seahorse.

 I am a zoologist at Universidade Estadual da Paraíba (UEPB) in Brazil, where I coordinate a research group on the behaviour and conservation of fishes.
-Seahorses have long been the main focus of my studies, particularly due to their unique life history and the threats they face in the country (e.g. overfishing, trade, and habitat destruction).
+Seahorses have long been the main focus of my studies, particularly due to their unique life history and the threats they face in the Name (e.g. overfishing, trade, and habitat destruction).
 Our work primarily focus on seahorse wild population trends and behavioural aspects, and also involves identifying the threats they face and proposing measures to improve these fish (and their habitats) for conservation.

 Projects Abroad Cambodia - Koh Sdach Conservation Project